PaulTR/AndroidDemoProjects/README.md

 Flashlight: Can't be an Android developer without making a flashlight app, right?

+FordAppLinkAudio: Uses Sync AppLink to play a live online audio stream through Ford's vehicle audio systems.

 Gallery: Displays a grid of thumbnails that can be clicked to show a larger version of an image.
 Also allows the larger detailed version of the image to be swiped in order to show additional images in the gallery.

+GeoFencing: Demo of creating a geofence and posting a notification whenever a user enters or exits the area.

 Google Maps: Basic implementation of the Google Maps fragment that allows the user to place markers and display street addresses.